Select a country:

 There are many 1.5% cash back credit cards in the market and while the overall return might be the same, there are cards that offer additional benefits that makes them better than others.
 This includes things like:

-• Travel insurance
+• Travel and purchase insurance

 • Cell phone protection